 The script acts like it doesn’t have time for a more organic transition, but that limitation was self-imposed.
 I’ve gone this long without mentioning the toy Santa, Allen’s double performance in the film (triple if you count Scott and Santa separately), for good reason.
 The toy Santa is not a villain so much as a pacing device, designed to give the film a brisker rhythm and a feeling that there’s more conflict than there is.
 He’s what makes the film permissible in the eyes of a producer, who would never have allowed a simple character arc about romance and self-discovery to be an entire kids’ film.
 He also forces Tim Allen to ride piggyback on the Tooth Fairy to stop a plastic Santa despot from enslaving the elves and ruining Christmas, by punching him as the reindeer thump the air towards the crest of the Aurora Borealis.
 That’s what the kiddies want to see, right?

 Allen’s performance as the toy Santa is actually funny – a particular cut away from the romantic drama to the toy Santa addressing the elves in a coat that Stalin would have been proud to be buried in gets a laugh from me every year.
 Gillis and Woodruff (formerly of the Stan Winston studio) flawlessly handle the prosthetic makeup for the double performance to the point that kids never realize that Tim Allen is behind both rosy noses.
 And the film does at times benefit from having conflict, from cutting away, from keeping the pacing up.
 If the film “had” to have a villain, it benefits from keeping him as far away from the emotional action as possible.
-Even his part overstays its welcome (he's conspicuously missing from the deleted scenes reel), it has the wacky charm of people having fun making something dumb.
+Even though his part overstays its welcome (he's conspicuously missing from the deleted scenes reel), it has the wacky charm of people having fun making something dumb.

 Surprisingly, none of this really matters in Santa Claus 2, not until you’ve seen it as many times as I have.
 What all this boils down to is not actually a criticism but a secret compliment – I just want the film to last longer.
 I want Scott and Carol to have twice as many scenes.
 I want to see Laura (Wendy Crewson) and Neil’s (Judge Reinhold) reactions to Scott being Santa, to help him try to find a girl, to just enjoy the fact that they accept him.
 I love their deleted scene, where they express playful fear that Christmas will lose its magic – they must be the most accepting, low-stakes wife/ex-husband/husband trio in movie history (their scenes together have the tempo of a playful poly relationship more than stressful family drama).
 I want to see more from Bernard, the head elf played by David Krumholtz like a Jewish sitcom dad trapped in a 20-year-old body, whose resolution in the film is rushed to the point of being absent.
 I want more scenes like Scott's Christmas promise to Pamela, a little girl who recognizes him even though he looks like Tim Allen (a rare correct use of the theme).
 She's so natural that she steals the show from Liliana Mumy, Scott's niece, who's that fine kind of child actor about whom you say she's "sweet" rather than good (this is also an appropriate review of her dad's acting – he played Will Robinson on the original Lost in Space).